top of page

 Information about Eye Exam in Victoria, BC

-Optometrists in the directory of Victoria Optometric Association are trained to the highest standards in all aspects of eye health, including eye exams, to ensure long-term eye health.
-They help diagnose any problems before things become severe.
+Optometrists in the Victoria Optometric Association directory are trained to the highest standards in all aspects of eye health, including eye exams, to ensure long-term eye health.
+They help diagnose problems before they become severe.

-They also assist patients with eye emergencies, treatments and prescriptions for infections, inflammation, allergies and injuries.
-If you’re searching for eyeglasses or vision correction options in Victoria, BC, refer to our directory of eye doctors.
-You can locate a local optometrist.
+They also assist patients with eye emergencies, treatments, and prescriptions for infections, inflammation, allergies, and injuries.
+If you're searching for eyeglasses or vision correction options in Victoria, BC, refer to our directory of eye doctors.
+Call us to locate a local optometrist for an eye exam in Victoria, BC.

 Prevent Long-term Vision Damage with Regularly Scheduled Eye Exams

 Eye exams should be conducted annually to prevent long-term vision damage.
-If you have a particular medical condition that affects your eyes, your optometrist may recommend more frequent vision exams.
+If you have a medical condition affecting your eyes, your optometrist may recommend more frequent vision exams.
 The required frequency of your eye exams usually increases with age.
 Your optometrist will be the best person to tell you how often you need to take these examinations.

-Today’s modern eye exams go beyond health; optometrists can now look for signs of high blood pressure, diabetic damage, brain tumours, as well as glaucoma, cataracts and macular degeneration through eye exams.
+Today's modern eye exams go beyond health; optometrists can look for signs of high blood pressure, diabetic damage, brain tumours, glaucoma, cataracts and macular degeneration through eye exams.

 While conducting eye exams for both children and adults, some of the things we look for are: